JeffVallyath/geometry-of-endorsement/README.md

 For the short logical progression, see [Project Strategy](PROJECT_STRATEGY.md).
 The quantitative record is in [Results and Claims](docs/RESULTS_AND_CLAIMS.md).
 Human-review procedures are described in [Human Review](docs/HUMAN_REVIEW.md), and reproduction instructions are in [Reproducibility](REPRODUCIBILITY.md).

-The moral motivation is rather straightforward.
-A model can say that considerations like fairness, autonomy, privacy, harm, or a duty support or oppose an action.
-What matters is whether those reported relations are actually the ones shaping its later moral judgments.
+The project began with moral and evaluative relations: whether considerations such as fairness, autonomy, privacy, or harm count for or against an action.
+This gave us a controlled setting for a broader question: when a model reports that one of these relations has changed, is that new relation actually what ends up governing its later judgments?

-For example, suppose an update changes the model’s view so that fairness now counts against an action.
-If the model reports that new relation correctly, but later decisions still depend on whether fairness used to count for or against the action, then the direct report has not fully captured the moral state driving its behavior.
+For example, if an update makes fairness count against an action and the model reports that correctly, later moral judgments should no longer depend on whether fairness used to count for it.

-The project began by asking whether these support/opposition relations could be identified inside the model at all.

 The main starting dataset is ValuePrism.
 Each example gives a situation, an action, and a consideration such as autonomy, fairness, privacy, or harm.
 The dataset records whether that consideration **Supports** or **Opposes** the action in that situation.